nightblade9/RapidWeb/README.md

 # ASP.NET Core Template Project

 Tiny web application with registration and authentication.

-Security provided via BCrypt.
+- Blazor and C# on the front-end
+- SQLite or MySQL on the back-end
+- Secure password hashing via BCrypt

 # Developer Environment Setup